Positroid Links and Braid varieties: Braid Varieties, Richardson varieties and Brick Manifolds

-This result was first conjectured by T. Lam and D. Speyer \cite[Section 1.5.1]{LS}, see also further discussion in a recent paper by P. Galashin and T. Lam \cite{GL}.

-\subsection{Proof of Theorem \ref{thm:rich vs juggling intro}}
+\subsubsection{Proof of Theorem \ref{thm:rich vs juggling intro}}

 We are now in position to prove Theorem \ref{thm:rich vs juggling intro} from the introduction.
 Recall that a positroid pair $(u,w)$ yields the open positroid variety $\Pi_{u, w} \subseteq \Gr(k,n)$ in the Grassmannian.
-Combining \cite[Theorem 5.9]{KLS} with Corollary \ref{cor:richardson}, we obtain where, as usual, $\beta(w)$, $\beta(u^{-1}w_{0,n})$ are positive braid lifts of their corresponding arguments.
+By \cite[Theorem 5.9]{KLS}, there exists an algebraic isomorphism $\Pi_{u, w} \cong\, \rich{w}{u}$ between the positroid stratum for $(u,v)$ and the Richardson variety $\rich{w}{u}$.
+By Corollary \ref{cor:richardson}, we have the algebraic isomorphism $\rich{w}{u} \cong X(\beta(u^{-1}w_0)\beta(w^*))$ given by the restriction of $\jmath$, where, as usual, $\beta(u^{-1}w_0)$, $\beta(w^*)$ are positive braid lifts of their corresponding arguments.
+The composition of these two isomorphisms proves Part (i).\\

-Now, the Richardson braid $R_n(u, w)$ is $\beta(w)\beta(u)^{-1}$, which has negative crossings whenever $u \neq 1$.
-Nevertheless, since we can always find a reduced expression for $w_{0,n}$ with $u$ as a prefix, the braid $R_n(u, w)\Delta_n$ is equivalent to the positive braid $\beta(w)\beta(u^{-1}w_{0,n})$.
-Thus, we are in position to apply our Theorem \ref{thm:main2}.(i) and obtain an expression for the positroid variety in terms of the braid variety $X(R_n(u,w)\Delta_n)$.
-Namely, we obtain an isomorphism of affine varieties

-where $V$ is a collection of vector fields on the variety $X(R_n(u,w)\Delta_n)$ that integrate to a free algebraic action of an additive group, as in Section \ref{sec:DGA}.
-Moreover, since the passage from $R_{n}(u, w)$ to the Le-braid $D_{k}(\Le)$ involves only destabilizations but not stabilizations, we can use Theorem \ref{thm:main2} (ii) together with Theorem \ref{thm:main1}(i) to, up to a trivial torus factor, express the positroid variety $\Pi_{u, w}$ in terms of the braid variety of a positive braid with $k$ strands: for some $d\in\N\cup\{0\}$, where $f = u^{-1}t_{k}w$ is the $k$-bounded affine permutation corresponding to the pair $(u, w)$.
-It remains to show that $d = n-s-k$, where $s$ is the number of fixed points of $f$ in the interval $[1, n]$; this follows from a dimension count.
-Indeed, by Lemma \ref{lemma:length of J} and \cite[Corollary 5.22]{CGGS} we have In addition, see e.g. \cite{KLS}, we have that $\dim(\Pi_{u, w}) = \ell(w) - \ell(u)$ and thus $d = n-k-s$. $\Box$